Resolving Disputes: What's The Best Way?

 Arbitration is an alternative dispute resolution method that allows the parties to choose a neutral person to resolve the dispute, with an outcome that is binding on the parties.
 The arbitrator, or panel of arbitrators, is selected by agreement of the parties, and can be chosen because of their expertise or familiarity with the particular industry or area of law involved.
 The arbitrators do not necessarily need to be lawyers.
 The arbitration hearing is typically held in a conference room setting, and may take place on a single day, continuous days, or on multiple days scheduled by mutual agreement of the arbitrator and the parties.

-Parties to a contract may agree in the contract itself that any dispute arising out of the contract can be settled only by arbitration, rather than resorting to a lawsuit in court.
-The law provides mechanisms to enforce the arbitration agreement.
 A judge will refuse to hear a case that the parties have agreed to arbitrate, and will enforce an arbitration award once it is rendered by the arbitrators.
 Arbitration is a mechanism that can also be invoked by the parties voluntarily agreeing to the process after a dispute has arisen.

 The advantage of arbitration is thought to be its greater speed as it eliminates things like the "discovery" process (the formal investigation that precedes any trial) which tend to consume time and resources.
 Arbitration is also touted as a preferred alternative to a lawsuit in jurisdictions or in particular kinds of cases where juries are thought to be unable to adequately comprehend the issues involved, or where the parties fear a "runaway jury."
 Arbitration also provides greater finality: an arbitration award cannot be appealed to a "higher court," and can be overturned only in extreme situations, such as fraud, or partiality of the arbitrator.